-Pocket Piano Review, by a Dedicated Pianist.
+Pocket Piano Review, from the perspective of a pianist.

 When I had first seen the YouTube video promoting Pocket Piano via an online news article, the idea of disassembling and carrying around a portable, collapsible, and modular piano with me when traveling, immediately caught my attention.

 The idea was a true no brainer to me.

 "Why hasn't someone thought of this earlier - much earlier?"
 I thought to myself.

 The idea of playing a fully functional, collapsible, "pocket piano" might just literally be the most creative thing that could happen to the piano in its 300+ year history.